alex8430/HandWritten-Digit-Recognition/README.md

-# Handwritten Digit Recognition with Machine Learning
+# Neural-Network-From-Scratch

-A machine learning project that predicts handwritten digits using the MNIST dataset.
+A Neural Network that predicts handwritten digits using the MNIST dataset.
 The project involves data preprocessing, model development, and evaluation using Python and Jupyter Notebook.

 ## Overview

-This project focuses on building and training a machine learning model to predict handwritten digits.
+This project focuses on building and training a Neural Network to predict handwritten digits.
 By utilizing the popular MNIST dataset and implementing advanced techniques like Mini-batch gradient descent, the project demonstrates a high level of accuracy in digit recognition.

 ## Features